alanng10/class-lang/Docue/Article/Word/a.md

 # Word

-Word "class" has meaning that is abstract across all instances.
+Word "class" has meaning that is abstract.

 Word "field" has meaning that is has get and set.